PantalaLabs/BionicGlove/README.md

 ### How to Connect
 #### ESP Receiver
 I provide the correct board to run your ESP Receiver experiments or final projects (contact us at www.pantalalalabs.com).
 However, you can implement your own receiver.
-You will need a clean source of 5VDC to 8VDC @ 1A. make the connection as follows:
+You will need a clean source of 5VDC to 8VDC @ 1A and make the connection as follows:

 ![vin](/pictures/vin.png)

 Remember to never connect external DC power along with the USB cable used to upload the sketch.

 1. connect your ESP32 board to your computer via regular USB mini cable;